Bringing Home a New Dog: Everything You Need to Know

 Bringing a dog home can be a major decision for your family and the canine.
 Oftentimes, dogs find it difficult to adjust to their new environment.
 Prior to moving your dog into your home, you should take several steps to help your furry friend avoid stress and anxiety.
-Here are some tips from a Petaluma dog boarding experts Bridewell Hilltop to help your pooch feel welcomed and loved in its new home.
+Here are some tips from Petaluma dog boarding experts Bridewell Hilltop to help your pooch feel welcomed and loved in its new home.

 Grab the Right Supplies